KenKundert/sshconfig/README.rst

 -------

-Some networks block connections to port 22, and if your desired host accepts connections on other ports you can use the --ports feature described above to work around these blocks.
+Some networks block connections to port 22, and if your desired host accepts connections on other ports you can use the --ports feature described above you can work around these blocks.
 However, some networks block all ports and force you to use a proxy.
 Or, if you do have open ports but your host does not accept ssh traffic on those ports, you can sometimes use a proxy to access your host.

 Available proxies are specified by adding PROXIES to the hosts.py file.
 Then, if you would like to use a proxy, you use the --proxy (or -P) command line argument